latchbio/latch/docs/source/getting_started/authoring_your_workflow.md

 # Authoring your Own Workflow

-In this tutorial, we will write a workflow to sort and assemble COVID sequencing data.
+In this demonstration, we will examine a workflow which sorts and assembles COVID sequencing data.

-The tutorial aims to be an extension to the quickstart to help you better understand the structure of a workflow and how to make your own modifications.
+The document aims to be an extension to the quickstart to help you better understand the structure of a workflow and write your own.

 **Prerequisite:**
 * Complete the [Quickstart](../getting_started/quick_start.md) guide.